lingliw/panTool/padocTool/input/articles/app-service-web/web-sites-transform-extend.md

 A detailed example is included to illustrate the steps for creating and enabling a private web app extension.
 The source code for the PHP Manager example that follows can be downloaded from [https://github.com/projectkudu/PHPManager](https://github.com/projectkudu/PHPManager).

-###<a id="SiteSample"></a> Web app extension example: PHP Manager
+### <a id="SiteSample"></a> Web app extension example: PHP Manager

 PHP Manager is a web app extension that allows web app administrators to easily view and configure their PHP settings using a web interface instead of having to modify PHP .ini files directly.
 Common configuration files for PHP include the php.ini file located under Program Files and the .user.ini file located in the root folder of your web app.
-Since the php.ini file is not directly editable on the Azure Websites platform, the PHP Manager extension uses the .user.ini file to apply setting changes.
+Since the php.ini file is not directly editable on the App Service platform, the PHP Manager extension uses the .user.ini file to apply setting changes.

-####<a id="PHPwebapp"></a> The PHP Manager web application
+#### <a id="PHPwebapp"></a> The PHP Manager web application

 The following is the home page of the PHP Manager deployment: